How to Dress in Morocco Contents:

 As you can imagine, tourists walking around in very little clothing can exacerbate two perceptions:

-- That we don’t respect the local customs, and are happy to show what are perceived in Morocco as ‘private’ parts of our body to the sons and husbands of local women.
+- That we don’t respect the local customs, and are happy to show what is perceived in Morocco as ‘private’ parts of our body to the sons and husbands of local women.

 - That our willingness to show our bodies off reflects our ‘availability’ and free morals associated with European women.